 - Reward yourself (not with a sugar-filled drink) for going without the drink for a week, a month, etc.

 - Tell your co-workers, friends, or family members that you’re trying to quit and ask them to call you out if they see you reaching for the drink.

 - Come up with a new habit.
-A lot of people drink soda at work, for example, so what could you do to get away from your desk for a minute without drinking hundred of liquid calories?
+Many people drink soda at work, for example, so what could you do to get away from your desk for a minute without drinking hundreds of liquid calories?